crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Improved language selection, translations and general usability at the Admin UI.

 - Updated the bundled JDK to 16+36

 - Optimized how ``NULL`` values are stored, reducing the amount of disk space